risingwavelabs/risingwave-docs-legacy/docs/manage/alter-streaming.md

 CREATE SINK ...
 FROM ...
 WITH (without_backfill = true).
 ```

-## Why I cannot modify a streaming job in place?
+## Why is it not possible to modify a streaming job in place?

 Streaming systems like RisingWave need to maintain **internal state** for streaming operators, such as joins and aggregations.
 Generally, modifying a materialized view would require consistent changes to the internal state accordingly, which is not always feasible.
 Let’s see an example.